Ordered Patch Theory

 Einstein equations mapped.
 G_{\mu\nu} + \Lambda g_{\mu\nu} \propto T^{\text{pred}}_{\mu\nu} aligns with Jacobson’s Clausius method, contingent upon horizon-saturation and Einstein-Hilbert functional assumptions.

 Closure criterion satisfied as mapping.
-G_{\mu\nu} \propto \delta S_{\text{render}} / \delta g_{\mu\nu}.
-Curvature is structurally identified with the metric derivative of rendering entropy — the codec’s mapped resistance to rate-distortion overflow. \blacksquare
+G_{\mu\nu} \propto \delta I_{\text{grav}} / \delta g_{\mu\nu}, with \delta I_{\text{grav}} \leftrightarrow T_{\text{codec}}\, \delta S_{\text{render}} on-shell (§6.2 bridge postulate; S_{\text{render}} itself carries no metric dependence).
+Curvature is structurally identified, via this on-shell Clausius correspondence, with the codec’s mapped resistance to rate-distortion overflow. \blacksquare

 Event horizons. r_S = G_{\text{OPT}} Q_M / c_{\text{codec}}^2 derived as the codec saturation point.
 Hawking temperature recovered from boundary thermodynamics.